What is high cholesterol (dyslipidaemia)?

 What are the causes of dyslipidaemia?

-The causes are of two types:
+The causes of dyslipidaemia are of two types:

-- Primary (or genetic): a genetic dysfunction generates an excessive or insufficient production of cholesterol and triglycerides.
+A genetic dysfunction generates an excessive or insufficient production of cholesterol and triglycerides.

-- Secondary: these are often linked to lifestyle choices, such as smoking and excessive intake of foods rich in cholesterol and trans fats.
+These are often linked to lifestyle choices, such as smoking and excessive intake of foods rich in cholesterol and trans fats.
 However, dyslipidaemias may also be related to diabetes, kidney and liver diseases or hypothyroidism.

 Can dyslipidaemias be prevented?